Megalomaniac meaning - Here's the definition

 You may be interested in this article >>> How to break up with a narcissistic pervert

-How to react to a megalomaniac?
+How to deal with a megalomaniac?

 Whether in a relationship, with a friend or at work, you must react to megalomaniacs.
 The problem is that an individual with a huge ego will not take criticism well, even if it’s constructive.